Types of foods that ship best

-Receiving a gift of food in the mail is a treat for any gift-receiver.
-Here are some tips on what foods mail best and how to mail food gifts to keep the food safe:
+Receiving a gift of food in the mail or by delivery is a treat for anyone.
+Here are some tips on what foods are best for shipping and how to keep them safe:

-- Dried beef or poultry (e.g. beef jerky, turkey jerky or beef slims) are safe to mail.
+- Dried beef or poultry (e.g. beef jerky, turkey jerky or beef slims) are safe.
 Bacteria cannot grow in foods that are preserved by removing moisture.

-- Dehydrated soups and drink mixes are lightweight and safe to send through the mail.
+- Dehydrated soups and drink mixes are lightweight and safe to ship.

-- Condiments such as hot sauce and Cajun seasonings in packets, sealable bags or unbreakable jars are useful gifts for spice-lovers.
+- Condiments such as hot sauce and other seasonings in packets, sealable bags or unbreakable jars are useful for spice-lovers.

 - Canned foods or specialty foods (e.g. shrimp, dips, corned beef and cracker spreads) make nice gifts.
-Remind the gift-receiver to check for swollen or damaged containers when they receive the gifts.
-Do not mail foods in glass containers because they break easily.
+Remind the recipient to check for swollen or damaged containers when the package is received.
+Do not use glass containers because they break easily.

-- Dried fruits such as raisins and apricots, canned nuts and fruit, and commercially-packaged trail mix need no refrigeration and are easy to send.
+- Dried fruits such as raisins and apricots, canned nuts and fruit, and trail or snack mix need no refrigeration and are easy to send.

-- Hard candies and sturdy homemade sweets such as pralines and toffee are safe to mail because the high-sugar content will prevent bacterial growth.
+- Hard candies and sturdy homemade sweets such as pralines and toffee are safe because the high-sugar content will prevent bacterial growth.

-Tips on wrapping and cushioning foods for mailing
+Tips on wrapping and cushioning foods for shipping

-Consider mail-order companies to order and deliver foods
+Consider online companies to order and deliver foods

-If you order perishable foods, find out how the food and packaging will be handled.
-This is important for meat, poultry, fish and foods such as cheesecake.
+Important for all foods but especially for perishable foods is to find out how the food will be handled, packaged, shipped and length of delivery time.
 The following tips will ensure that perishable foods are handled properly: